vk-cs/docs-public/docs/en/networks/dns/private-dns/private-dns.md

 ## Editing a zone name for a network

-1. Go to [personal account](https://msk.cloud.vk.com/app/en) VK Cloud.
+1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
 1. Select the project.
 1. Go to **Virtual networks** → **Networks**.
 1. Open the network page by clicking on its name in the general list.